Supporting your mental health after graduation

 If you need to talk, these organisations are here to listen:

-• Mind is here to help anyone experiencing a mental health problem
+• Mind is here to help anyone experiencing a mental health problem.

 Things to consider when looking for jobs

 We can easily get carried away when looking for jobs and it all moves fast before you really get to know the organisation you are applying for.
 Remember that you could potentially be spending the next few years of your life with this company and a large percentage of your time.
 Are they the right fit for you?
-Find a company that fits your personal boundaries and supports your mental wellbeing.
+Find a company that respects your personal boundaries and supports your mental wellbeing.

-When you apply, or during interviews be prepared to ask some key questions:
+When you apply, or during interviews, be prepared to ask some key questions:

 • What is the company’s staff mental wellbeing policy?
 Do they have something in place?

 • What is the break schedule?
-What do the employees usually do for lunch?
+What do employees usually do for lunch?
 Are proper lunch breaks prioritised?

-Don’t forget, our friendly and supportive Careers and Employability team are always here to help you with all your practical job advice, find out more here.
+Don’t forget, our friendly and supportive Careers and Employability team are always here to help you with all your practical job advice.
+Find out more here.

 Joanne Lusher, Alumni Relations Officer